-The NABA Club is the oldest and largest clubhouse housing AA and Al-Anon meetings in the Atlanta area.
+The NABA Club is the oldest and largest clubhouse for AA and Al-Anon meetings in the Atlanta area.
 The Club was chartered in 1957.
-To read more on the history of NABA Club download the 2008 50th Anniversary Issue.
+To read more on the history of NABA Club, download the 2008 50th Anniversary Issue.

 AA in Atlanta: 1941 to 1974

 NABA Club is a special place where AA meetings and fellowship combine with other activities to create a safe, relaxing, and sober environment.
 The main purpose of the NABA Club is to provide an accessible facility for housing a large number of Alcoholics Anonymous and Al-Anon meetings at various hours each day of the week.
 There are currently over 40 different meetings every week.
 The recovery from alcoholism is our primary goal.
 The upstairs of our building is dedicated to this purpose and is open to ALL who seek AA and Al-Anon meetings.